Geoffrey D. Mitchell KC

 James McConnell KC

 James McConnell KC has a practice that mainly focusses on clinical negligence.
 He is also frequently instructed in inquiries with a medical element.
 He acts for pursuers and defenders in roughly equal proportions.
-He is Band 1 ranked by Chambers and Partners in Clinical Negligence and by the Legal 500 in Personal Injury and Medical Negligence.
+As a junior he was Band 1 ranked by Chambers and Partners in Clinical Negligence and by the Legal 500 in Personal Injury and Medical Negligence.

 Cases: